Clogged Filters, Dirty Tanks

-Filter Plugging -- Biopolymers are formed during microbial growth.
+Clogged Filters — Biopolymers are formed during microbial growth.
 These are gummy byproducts which, along with microbial and other debris, are deposited on filters and pipes leading to reduced flow rates and blockages.
-At end user level this can have serious consequences causing engine damage and in extreme cases complete failure.
+At the end user level this can have serious consequences causing engine damage and in extreme cases complete failure.

 Other Factors Influencing Microbial Contamination